Spreewald- the "green lung" of Brandenburg

 4. day Burg in the Spreewald, app.
 47 - 51 km

-Through a beautiful pond landscape you cycle on new paths back to Lubben, where the magnificent castle is still waiting for you.
-Look forward to the further bike route, enjoy the peace and beauty of nature and look forward to Straupitz, with its famous Schinkel church and the beautiful Dutch mill.
+Through a beautiful landscape riddled with ponds you cycle on new paths back to Lubben, where the magnificent castle is waiting for you.
+Look forward to the bike route, enjoy the peace and beauty of nature and look forward to Straupitz, with its famous Schinkel church and the beautiful Dutch mill.
 Burg, one of the 3 main locations in the Spreewald forest awaits you today.
 This remarkable scattered settlement offers much to see.
 In the afternoon visit the local history museum that is located in an idyllic reets covered typical spreewald cabin and provides deep insight into the historic site.
 Also you should visit the aromatic and medicinal plant garden with over 600 medicinal plants, spices and old crops.

 5. day Cottbus, 45 km

 Before leaving Burg, be sure to visit the 27-meter high observation tower at the legendary castle hill, a prehistoric and early historic ramparts.
 From the top of the tower you enjoy a breathtaking panoramic view of the unique Spreewald countryside.
 On a disused railway line you cycle with pleasure to the Spree.
 Visit the absolutely worthwhile Museum of Folklore in the stork village of Dissen.
 An interesting exhibition informs about the lives of the Sorbian/ Wendish farmers and their festivals and customs.
-Dissen would actually be a normal village, if there were not so many storks (10-13 occupied nests), the beautiful half-timbered church and lovingly maintain museum of local history.
-After this worthwhile break you cycle along the natural paradise Peitzer ponds to the old fortress town of Peitz and through the brown coal mining back to Cottbus.
+Dissen would actually be a normal village, if there were not so many storks (8 to 10 occupied nests), the beautiful half-timbered church and lovingly maintain museum of local history.
+After this break you cycle along the natural paradise Peitzer ponds to the old fortress town of Peitz and through the brown coal mining back to Cottbus.